The reception of the bill has been fascinating.

 There are also global implications, as I covered before in What the Heck’s Going on in China’s Video-Game Market, the Largest in the World?
 China’s market is heavily monetized around these mechanics in mobile, and AAA companies are desperately seeking access.
-However, their recent games ban has stalled any efforts in new sales, and a China-centric microtransaction focus would likely be a perilous corporate strategy – particularly as developing two parallel games (with and without loot boxes and microtransactions) would bifurcate a game, leading to costly and complex development (and likely resulting in a lower quality) with no guarantee of approval or popularity.
+However, their recent games ban has stalled any efforts in new sales, and a China-centric microtransaction focus would likely be a perilous corporate strategy – particularly as developing two parallel games (with and without loot boxes and microtransactions) would bifurcate a game, leading to costly and complex mobile app development (and likely resulting in a lower quality) with no guarantee of approval or popularity.
 This bifurcation would apply to any additional market, and effectively has the potential of making the ban global.

 There are also questions around ripple effects, such as: Does this start some sort of monetization arms race?
 Senator Hawley would do well to consider additional protections around personal data harvesting and resale, along with potential rules around in-game advertising, particularly when it concerns children but also consumers at large.

 So far, stock movements have been muted particularly compared to this year’s massive 40% game stock drop.
 However, this relative quiet may not last.
 With an ongoing trade war, and now a potential ban on the most lucrative (and exploitive) monetization mechanics – with wide bipartisan popular support – these corporations may have to go back to basics, do some serious soul searching, and try to regain their core fans with quality products, against a fan-base which is largely feel disinclined to make amends after years of mistreatment.
 By Adam H. Williams, Senior Associate at E911-LBS, LBSglobe.com, for WOLF STREET